SummerSun/azure-docs-powershell-int/AzurePowerShell/AzureRM.Cdn/New-AzureRmCdnEndpoint.md

 ## PARAMETERS

 ### -EndpointName
-The name of the endpoint
+The name of the endpoint.

 ```yaml
 Type: String